What It’s Like to Live in South Korea

 Taxes in Korea

 You are legally responsible for paying taxes in Korea.
-Your school will automatically deduct these taxes (3% – 5%) from your salary.
-This means you don’t have to worry about filing taxes with the Korean revenue agency.
-For more information please view the taxation in Korea section of our website
+Most schools will automatically deduct these taxes (3% – 5%) from your salary each month.
+This means you don’t have to worry about filing taxes on your own with the Korean revenue agency.